 |Student Rate (must provide proof of student status upon request)||$250||$250|

 Organization and Corporate Member group registrations fees are listed below.
 In order to register at the group registration fees, your company must be an Organization or Corporate Member of ESPA.
-Click here for the group registration form (group registration is not available online)
+Group registration form to be posted soon.

 |# of People attending from your company||Advanced Total Rate (valid through November 10)||General Total Rate|

 Conference registration cancellations received in writing by December 4, 2017 are eligible for a 50% refund on the ESPA Registration fee only.
 There are no refunds for cancellations received after this date; this includes cancellations that occur due to weather or other day-of air travel delays / cancellations as it is understood that ESPA has already included you in counts for F&B and other arrangements and is therefore is responsible for all costs related to attendance.

 This brochure describes the value of professional development and education for services managers.
 Print this out and provide it to your manager – it contains quotes from meeting planners about the value they place on their CSMs, including when making re-booking decisions.

 ESPA Host Hotel – The Westin Charlotte